ahodesuka/glpaper/README.md

 # glpaper

-A X11 wallpaper slideshow-type setter using OpenGL
+An X11 wallpaper slideshow-type setter using OpenGL

 ## Building
 ```